SaiSindhuja197/mslearn-fabric/Instructions/Labs/MS-05-analyze-spark-V2.md

    display(yearlySales)
     ```

 4. Run the code cell you added, and note that the results show the number of sales orders per year.
-Note that the **select** method includes a SQL **year** function to extract the year component of the *OrderDate* field (which is why the code includes an **import** statement to import functions from the Spark SQL library).
-It then uses an **alias** method is used to assign a column name to the extracted year value.
-The data is then grouped by the derived *Year* column and the count of rows in each group is calculated before finally the **orderBy** method is used to sort the resulting dataframe.
+Note that the **select** method includes an SQL **year** function to extract the year component of the *OrderDate* field (which is why the code includes an **import** statement to import functions from the Spark SQL library).
+It then uses an **alias** method to assign a column name to the extracted year value.
+The data is then grouped by the derived *Year* column, and the count of rows in each group is calculated before finally the **orderBy** method is used to sort the resulting dataframe.

 ### Task 6: Use Spark to transform data files